niklauslee/staruml-gettersetter/README.md

 StarUML 2 Extension for Generating Getters and Setters
 ======================================================

-This extension allows to generate getter and setter for selected attributes or selected classes.
+This extension allows to generate getters and setters for selected attributes or selected classes.

 ![Screenshot1](https://github.com/niklauslee/staruml-gettersetter/blob/master/captures/screenshot.png?raw=true)